learn-co-curriculum/phrg-forks-and-clones-readme/README.md

 regarding how you can use their repository, so make sure to check before you publish, sell or distribute any material you've forked, cloned and modified.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-forks-and-clones-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-forks-and-clones-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-reqeust, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Forks and Clones</p>